viur-framework/viur-docs/source/quickstart.rst

         ....

-your function test would be accessible unter the url "/news/test".
+your function 'test' would be accessible under the url "/news/test".

-Want to have your code run in the root ("/")?
-Create a *module* "index.py" and put the following code in there:
+It is possible to define one function as the default entry point (accessible under "/").
+For this, create a *module* "index.py" and put the following code:

 ::